I believe it is. What I refer to as SaaS 2.0 will be the “dagger in the heart” of the traditional enterprise software model.

 The first incarnation of SaaS, which was popularized by SalesForce.com, created a totally new value proposition for enterprises.
 It was a “knife in the stomach” of traditional enterprise software as it triggered a much slower growth rate in big, fat enterprise software sales.

 SaaS is just a much more efficient model for both the customer and vendor.
 I believe what I call SaaS 2.0 will change the enterprise software model forever.
-Software vendors will take the entire risk of deploying major SaaS based software offerings - before the customer has to commit any monies.
 The SaaS 2.0 vendors will have to prove the value of their offerings in a production environment - not just some trivial demonstration.

 When you think about it - enterprise software vendors have been getting away with the business equivalent of murder.
 If you think this is an exaggeration – how about getting away with fraud?
 There have been billions of dollars and millions of man years wasted on failed enterprise software projects.